 Whilst thinking along those lines, I came to the idea that maybe this was initially planned as just a one-off horror movie.
 Perhaps out of fear of failure, they latter marketed it as a fourth entry to the Prom Night series?
 As I said earlier, in the UK there are no visible franchise links and most importantly, the bulk of the action doesn’t even take place at a prom, which is a bit of an odd contradiction.
 Not every horror film that Simpson released was in this series, so that may well be the case.
 It would be interesting to find out.

-I was impressed by some of the well delivered shocks and competent production and all in all, there is loads here for all slasher fans to enjoy.
-It’s also quite scary, which by 1992 had become mission impossible for these films.
-The first Prom Night is considered by many to be one of the best slasher films of all time and the fourth and final part in the series has enough in its man-bag to allow the franchise to wave good bye with class.
-I recommend you track it down, because despite a few blemishes, it has a rugged handsomeness to its sinister face that gives it a thumbs up from me.
+I was impressed by some of the well delivered shocks, the competent production and all in all, there is loads here for all slasher fans to enjoy.
+It also has its share of creepy moments, which by 1992 had become mission impossible for these films.
+The first Prom Night is considered by some to be one of the finest of the peak entries and at least the fourth and final part has enough in its man-bag to allow the franchise to wave good bye with class.
+I recommend that you track it down, because despite a few blemishes, it has a rugged handsomeness and sometimes that’s all that you need…

 Final Girl: √

 Directed by: Dick Richards

 Starring: Paul Le Mat, Catherine Hicks, Peter Billingsley

 Review by Luisito Joaquín González